dgerabagi/data-curation-environment/flattened_repo.md

 ### A68.
 DCE - PCPP Context Pane UX Plan
 - **Description:** A plan to enhance the UX of the cycle context and ephemeral context text areas with features like token counts and line numbers.
 - **Tags:** feature plan, ui, ux, pcpp, context

+### A69.
+DCE - Animated UI Workflow Guide
+- **Description:** A plan for a guided user workflow that uses animated UI highlighting to indicate the next logical step in the process.
+- **Tags:** feature plan, ui, ux, workflow, animation, guidance

+### A70.
+DCE - Git-Integrated Testing Workflow Plan
+- **Description:** Outlines the plan for `Baseline (Commit)` and `Restore Baseline` buttons to streamline the testing of AI-generated code by leveraging Git.
+- **Tags:** feature plan, workflow, git, testing, automation

 ### A71.
 Sample M0 Prompt.md
 - **Description:** An example of a fully-formed `prompt.md` file generated by the Cycle 0 onboarding experience.